LevChar/Cryptocurrency-blockchain-network2/README.md

 and one "dummy" miner thread.
 Each one of the mining threads is responsible for mining new blocks to the Blockchain, the server is responsible for validation	of miner's work, and the "dummy" thread is responsible	for creating wrong blocks, so we can validate that the server is doing its job, and not letting every block in.
-In the process of creating this piece of software, there is a lot of practice in writing multithreaded code, thread synchronization, etc.
+In the process of creating this piece of software, there was a lot of practice in writing multithreaded code, thread synchronization, etc.

 ## **Compilation & Execution:**